IanTayler/MinG/README.md

   * Has a subroutine (feature_from_str) that takes a string description of a feature (e.g. "=D") and returns a MinG::Feature.

+  * Has lexical trees for Stabler's (2013) parsing method.

+  * Automatically generates LaTeX/qtree code for trees.

 TODO
 ====

-  * Create lexical trees for Stabler's (2013) parsing method.

   * Make a parser for the MGs described.

-  * Automatically generate LaTeX/qtree code for derivation trees.

   * Allow some useful expansions of MGs.

+  * Make the parser more efficient by adding probabilistic rule-following.

 MAYDO
 =====